 For example, your low point might be at 30 days of stock and your high point at 90, so you'll send 90 days worth of stock into FBA.
 You'll then sell through that stock, and just as you are hitting your buffer stock of 30 days, your new inventory will arrive and to bring it back up to 90 days.
 This means you're always up at the top, at 90, selling through to 30, and then back up to 90.

 Using a min-max restocking system has many benefits that allows you to:

 This provides you with a much more systemized inventory, fewer questions and less guesswork.

 The next thing that I want to share with you is something that you won’t often see in other software or systems, but could literally be your game-changer.
 It’s one of my favorite things: the inventory timeline.
 The inventory timeline helps you to:

 Inventory timeline gives you an overall view of the timeline of each SKU.

 This brings us to the last and most important piece.
-Once you have your basics in place, it is very important that you plug your marketing plans into your inventory plans.
-This is actually one of the top reasons that Amazon sellers tend to run out of stock.
+Once you have your basics in place, it is very important that you plug your marketing plans into your inventory plans, something we call Inventory-Minded Marketing.
+Failing to do this is actually one of the top reasons that Amazon sellers tend to run out of stock.